Category: Reader Interest

 Good news for Aubrey Greigh Mystery fans:

-Rogue’s Gallery—is now available for pre-order!
+Rogue’s Gallery—is now available!

 Below, I offer you a sample of Rogue’s Gallery: Beyond All Reason.
 This scene takes place more than a few years in the future in a high-security apartment inside Chicago’s near southwest loop—the scene of a heinous murder: